 After being shown the absurdity of his beliefs, the Mujasim often resorts to arguing that reason (‘Aql) has no place in religion, and that rationalizing theology is contrary to what revelation (Naql) teaches.
-Obviously an excuse to justify belief in irrationalities.
-After all, nonsense is the only alternative to reason.
-So if you believed in nonsense, and you knew that what you believed in is nonsense, then that is exactly what you would say.
+In this article, we will show why this is false.

 A Self Defeating Claim